Glossary — Agentic AI

 What is an MCP Prompt?

-An MCP prompt is a reusable, parameterized prompt template exposed by an MCP server that provides standardized workflows and interaction patterns for AI agents — like templates for common tasks.
+An MCP prompt is a reusable, parameterised prompt template exposed by an MCP server that provides standardised workflows and interaction patterns for AI agents — like templates for common tasks.

 WHY IT MATTERS

 MCP prompts are the third capability type alongside tools and resources.
-While tools enable actions and resources provide data, prompts provide templates for common agent interactions — standardizing how agents approach recurring tasks.
+While tools enable actions and resources provide data, prompts provide templates for common agent interactions — standardising how agents approach recurring tasks.

-A prompt might define a workflow like 'analyze this DeFi position' with parameters for the protocol, position ID, and risk tolerance.
-The agent fills in the parameters and gets a well-structured prompt optimized for that specific task.
+A prompt might define a workflow like 'deploy to staging' with parameters for the branch, environment, and approval status.
+The agent fills in the parameters and gets a well-structured prompt optimised for that specific task.

 Prompts are particularly useful for complex workflows that require specific sequencing or domain knowledge.
 Rather than hoping the agent figures out the right approach, prompts encode best practices into reusable templates.